On the Psychology of Muscle

 Your muscles take on the shape that they are accustomed to being in for hours every day.
 Any one thing, any repetitive motion, will shape the muscle and shape the fascia that surrounds it.
 The body responds so that the form follows the function, or that the function will make the form.
 What we want, then, is for our bodies to assume variable positions and activities throughout the day and throughout our life.

 Changing positions can be challenging, though.
 It takes more than stretching to release a muscle, and we can’t force ourselves into a position when our body isn’t ready.
 Muscle fibers require a neurological signal in the form of a chemical messenger in order to release, and even though that signal comes from the brain, we don’t necessarily decide if our brain will send that signal.
 We can’t just tell our hamstrings to be less tight.
 What needs to happen is that the brain needs to feel that it is safe enough for that muscle to release.

-So don’t over-stretch yourself into being over-burdened and overcommitted.
+So don’t over-stretch yourself into being over-burdened and over-committed.
 Dive into a conversation with yourself, befriend yourself, and gain an understanding of what your end stretch is and how much you can take on.
 There are times when we can take on a whole lot, and life circumstances change and we can take on even more.
 But nothing is constant, everything ebbs and flows, and it is our responsibility to listen to that ebb and flow and know if we need to back off or engage.
-What you did last spring may be very different from what you can do this spring, but if we go in with hearts wide open we can find opportunity.
+What you did last summer may be very different from what you can do this summer, but if we go in with hearts wide open we can find opportunity.

 Stay buoyant and responsive to where you and your body are in the process of holding and changing positions.
 We can’t force these processes, but we can work with them by knowing the parts of ourselves.